 Joe Parcell is the Division Director for the Division of Applied Social Sciences, and a professor of agricultural economics at the University of Missouri.
+Prior to being appointed Division Director Dr. Parcell held the position of MFA Professorship in Agribusiness.

 Dr. Parcell’s research involved price analysis, marketing, and assessing drivers in the food value chain.
 In total, he is the author of over 200 journal articles, book chapters, abstracts and proceedings, posters, organized symposium presentations, and extension publications.
 To date, he has secured over $5 million dollars in grant funding.
 Dr. Parcell co-authored the seventh edition of The Global Agricultural Marketing System by V.J.
 Rhodes, J. Dauve, and J. Parcell.